bawamohit/Tech-Conference-System/phase2/src/ReadMe.txt

 	Thanos: thanos, snap

 There are also a bunch of pre-made events.
 All the users are have randomly been enrolled, are organizing, or are speaking at some event for testing purposes.

 Some event pairs that have overlapping times:
 	- Age of Ultron, Far from Home
 	- Infinity War, Captain Marvel

-Here is a list of pre-made rooms:
+Here is a list of pre-made rooms with their corresponding maximum capacity:
-	- New York City
+	- New York City: 15
-	- Avengers Mansion
+	- Avengers Mansion: 11
-	- Stark Tower
+	- Stark Tower: 11
-	- Wakanda
+	- Wakanda: 7
-	- Asgard (No events scheduled in this room yet)
+	- Asgard (No events scheduled in this room yet): 4

+For full details, you can check out the JSON files under the package named "Data".
+Enjoy!